Germany's VW and Rivian launch joint electric car venture – DW – 11/13/2024

 VW in the same period, managed nearly 2.2 million vehicle deliveries generating €78.5 billion ($83.3 billion) in revenue and securing a €1.58 billion profit after taxes, representing a net profit loss, year-on-year.

-VW is in the midst of a sales and cost crisis and says it needs to closed factories in Germany and layoff thousands of staff and fins itself amont the European carmakers facing increased competition from cheaper Chinese electric cars.
+VW is in the midst of a sales and cost crisis and says it needs to close factories in Germany and layoff thousands of staff and finds itself among the European carmakers facing increased competition from cheaper Chinese electric cars.

 VW has also has been plagued by problems with its own software development company CARIAD, forcing its subsidiaries Audi and Porsche to delay the introduction of new EVs by as much as two years, according to the German business daily Handelsblatt.